Ascension St. Vincent to shut down additional operations

 Haubstadt, IN 47639

-Ascension St. Vincent says it will begin notifying patients of the closures in the coming weeks and that most of the impacted facilities will close in the next 90 days.
+Ascension St. Vincent said it will begin notifying patients of the closures in the coming weeks and that most of the impacted facilities will close in the next 90 days.

 A spokesperson for the Indianapolis hospital sent us this statement earlier today: